How to apply for your first Irish passport as an adult

 You can read more about the documents you may need to send below.

-You can read Frequently Asked Questions about the extended Passport Online service.
+You can read Frequently Asked Questions about the Passport Online service.

 Applying by post through Post Passport